grange85/ahfow-www/collections/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <p>Britta's sweet, strong voice is a fantastic contrast to Dean's.
 And Dean's guitar is a fantastic contrast to Sean's.
 You can't take away anything, but you can dig deeper into what you already have.
 Maybe they think they need a keyboard player for those songs, but they don't, the audience wants to hear Luna play songs like they're doing now, not a song exactly like it can be heard on the album, there's no point in that.
 Dean says that the songs from Romantica are too personal to sing, that there was so much going on in his life during the recording of that album.
 That's an excuse harder to ignore.
 But the audience don't know anything about that, the audience still wants to hear a good song, songs that means a lot to them.</p>

-<div class="col-md-6 pull-right"><blockquote>&hellip; it's a bit of mystery that they aren't playing songs from Romantica.
+<div class="col-md-6 float-right"><blockquote>&hellip; it's a bit of mystery that they aren't playing songs from Romantica.
 Now is the time they really need to do it</blockquote></div>

 <p>Having said that, I don't think an artist should do what the fans wants, because the fans can never lead the artist forward, only backwards.
 The greatest artists follow themselves.
 That's how we got an infinitely large number of great pieces of art no one even knew they could have.
 I don't know why I never remember to ask these kind of questions to Dean or to the band when we meet.
 I think I need to write it down.</p>